laffra/cacophonia/README.md

 By observing the visualization, you may learn quite a few things about Eclipse.
 Examples:

- - The Eclipse splash screen could have a better scrollbar.
-It quickly jumps from 10% to 80% and hangs there.
+ - The Eclipse splash screen could have a better progress bar.
+It does nothing for a while, then quickly jumps to 80%, and then just hangs there.
 A lot of plugins are still being loaded while no progress is shown in the splash screen.
+I care about this part quite a bit, as I used to spend a lot of time on the splash screen when I worked on Eclipse performance, a long time ago.
- - It takes 147 plugins to launch Eclipse.
+ - It takes 147 plugins to launch Eclipse and see the IDE come alive.
+For reference, in 2004, it took 26 plugins.
+ - It takes about 20s to launch with all the instrumentation happening, versus 10s normal launch time.
+So, startup is roughly 2X slower with Cacophonia.
+Interestingly enough, during normal usage of Eclipse, you cannot really tell the visualization is happening.
+Just when new features are loaded, you can tell a lot of extra work is being done.
- - After Eclipse opens, more plugins get loaded to a total of 175 plugins.
+ - After Eclipse opens, 28 more plugins get loaded to a total of 175 plugins.
 By then, we loaded more than 7,000 Eclipse classes (JRE classes are not counted)
- - Switching to another perspective (say from Default to Plugin-in Development) adds only a handful
+ - Switching to another perspective (say from Default to Plugin-in Development) adds only a handful of extra plugins.
  - With each "new" activity or task you will notice more plugins will need to be added.
-This shows the scalability of the Eclipse platform.
+This shows the well-designed internal architecture of the Eclipse platform.
+The IDE is really one big monolith, but feature are only loaded and activated when needed.
+Plugins are decoupled from each other using the OSGI bundle framework.
+In that sense, Eclipse really acts like a micro-services architecture.
- - If you create a project and edit a Java file, you will notice Eclipse has a "heartbeat" to draw the insertion cursor.
-Play around.
-You will see that different input fields involve different plugins.
+ - When you create a project and edit a Java file, you will notice Eclipse has a "heartbeat" to draw the insertion cursor.
+If you play around, you will see different heart beats.
+Different input fields involve different plugins and generate different patterns.
- - Launch the Search dialog.
-Notice that Eclipse is polling more aggressively now.
+ - When you open the Search dialog, you will notice that Eclipse is polling more aggressively now.
+A similar thing happens during debug.
+If you bring up the Activity Monitor, you will notice that Eclipse is actually spinning the CPU at around 10% of a core.
- - Notice how mylyn is involved in many things.
+ - Mylyn is involved in many things.
+It almost looks like a spying tool, but I am sure it is not.
- - Notice "oomph" (if you used the eclipse installer)
+ - If you used the Eclipse Installer, like I did, you will notice a lot of "oomph" plugins.
+Not sure what they all do...
  - Set a breakpoint in your Java code and step into the code.
 Notice the UI and see how Eclipse supports debugging.
+ - When you have a dialog open, such as the search dialog, click on the `?` icon and see what plugins are loaded.
+You will see Eclipse will run a webserver.

-## Investigating Plugins
+## Investigating Plugins In More Detail

-After running Eclipse for a while, you may notice an Eclipse job running every 5 seconds.
-You can more easily discover this by selecting the "core jobs" plugin in the Cacophonia UI and assign an instrument to it, for instance "Marimba", as is done below:
+Aside from the explorations shown above, after running Eclipse for a while, you may notice a certain Eclipse job running every 5 seconds.
+You can more easily notice the occurence of this event as follows:
+ - In the Cacophonia UI, click on `manual`.
+ - Select the "core jobs" plugin.
+It will turn bright red.
+ - Look in the top of the UI and assign an instrument to the plugin, for instance "Marimba".

+This will look like the following:

 ![Cacophonia UI](/images/core-jobs-marimba.png)

-The plugin we selected (core jobs) is shown bright red.
+The plugin we selected, `core jobs`, is shown bright red.
 All the plugins that were invoked during the job's execution are light red.
 The lines between the plugins indicate Java calls made from one plugin to another.
 One of them that stands out quite a bit is the "mylyn monitor ui" plugin.